 If you’re a freelancer with your own website or online portfolio, you can easily link to it in an email signature.
 Consider this example:

 John Doe | Freelance Graphic Designer Website: www.johndoe.com

 In this example, John has provided his basic contact information, highlighted his expertise ("Freelance Graphic Designer"), added his LinkedIn profile link (a professional social connection), and ended with a brand statement (“Turning ideas into visual realities”) which succinctly defines his brand promise.

 Online content creator

 If you’re an online content creator who runs a blog or a YouTube channel, you might be likely to get in contact with brands for sponsored content opportunities.

-By using a personal email signature, you will come across as a credible person, and you can directly include a link to your blog and social media pages.
+By using a personal email signature, you’ll come across as a credible person, and you can directly include a link to your blog and social media pages.
+Consider this example:

-These are some basic examples, but there is a lot more than you can get out of a personal email signature if you use it correctly.
+These are some basic examples, but there’s a lot more you can get out of a personal email signature if you use it correctly.

 For more information, make sure to check out our official Email Signatures for Dummies guide.